rudemex/fb-messenger-bot/README.md

 ## 🙌 Let's start

-Before starting to work on our bot, we must have installed some tools in our computer that will facilitate us to work locally and to be able to test some functionalities that the starter has available.
+Before starting to work on our bot, we must have installed some tools in our computer that will facilitate us to work locally and be able to test some functionalities that the starter has available, and I will take for granted some basic concepts so as not to go into detail and extend the documentation.

 #### Basic requirements
  - Node.js v10.15.3 or higher ([Download](https://nodejs.org/es/download/))